liesnikov/extensible-elaborator/paper/main.md

 # Constraint-based elaboration and design choices #

-In this section we provide a few examples of problems solved by our approach and sketch the design of the system.
+In this section we present some typical design challenges that come up while building a dependently typed compiler, the way they are usually solved and what does the design blueprint we're suggesting bring to the picture.

+## Current design space ##

+Constraints have been an integral part of compiler for strongly-typed languages for a while.
+The examples include both Haskell and Agda.

 ## Type-checking function application in the presence of implicit arguments ##